 - (a) Public utility companies shall place utility lines underground within the district.
-The location of all utility structures placed on pads shall be subject to the executive director's approval.

-- (b) The requirement in subsection (a) shall not apply to the following types of utility lines and related facilities if the executive director determines that said requirement would create undue hardship:

-- (1) Overhead lines attached to the exterior surface of a building by means of a bracket or other fixture and extending from one location of the building to another location on the same building or to an adjacent building without crossing any street or alley; and
+The location of all utility structures placed on pads shall be subject to the executive director's approval. - (b) The requirement in subsection (a) shall not apply to the following types of utility lines and related facilities if the executive director determines that [said] the requirement would create undue hardship: - (1) Overhead lines attached to the exterior surface of a building by means of a bracket or other fixture and extending from one location of the building to another location on the same building or to an adjacent

-- (2) Electric distribution or transmission system

-in excess of fifteen kilovolts supported on

-metal or concrete poles without crossarms.

-[Eff 2/24/90; am and comp 10/10/98; comp

-2/2/02; comp 12/9/02; comp 11/3/05] (Auth:

-HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS

-§\$206E-4, 206E-5, 206E-7)

-- §15-23-77 Environmental standards. (a) No building wall shall contain a reflective surface for more than thirty per cent of that wall's surface area. - (b) Every use shall be so operated that it does not emit an obnoxious or dangerous degree of odor or fumes. - (c) Any provision in this chapter to the contrary notwithstanding, the rules of the state department of health shall continue to apply to all activities and properties within the makai area.
-These rules shall include, but not be limited to, department of health, [chapter 11-43 relating to community noise control for Oahu, chapter 11-11 relating to sanitation, [chapter 11-12 relating to housing, chapter 11-34 relating to poisons, chapter 11-39 relating to air-conditioning and ventilation, [chapter 11-42 relating to vehicular noise control,] chapter 11-46 relating to community noise control, chapter 11-55 relating to water pollution, [chapter 11-57 relating to sewage treatment private wastewater treatment works, chapter [11-58] 11-58.1 relating to solid waste management control, chapter 11-59 relating to ambient air quality standards, [and chapter 11-60 relating to air pollution.] or other updated rules, as aplicable.

-[Eff 2/24/90; am and comp 10/10/98; am 1/13/00; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7)
+- building without crossing any street or allev; and - §15-23-77 Environmental standards. [(a) No building wall shall contain a reflective surface for more than thirty per cent of that wall's surface area.] (a) All exterior lighting shall have full cut-off lighting fixtures. - (b) Every use shall be so operated that it does not emit an obnoxious or dangerous degree of odor or fumes. - (c) Any provision in this chapter to the contrary notwithstanding, the rules of the state department of health and other government agencies shall continue to apply to all activities and properties within the makai area.
+These rules shall include, but not be limited to, [department of health, chapter 11-43 relating to community noise control for Oahu, chapter 11-11 rules relating to sanitation, [chapter 11-12 relating to housing, chapter 11-34 relating to poisons, chapter 11-39 relating to airconditioning and ventilation, [chapter 11-42 relating to vehicular | noise control, [chapter 11-55 relating to] water pollution, [chapter 11-57 relating to sewage treatment private wastewater treatment works, chapter 11-58 relating to solid waste management control, [chapter 11-59 relating to] ambient air quality standards, [and chapter 11-60 relating to air pollution.] or other rules, as applicable.
+[Eff 2/24/90; am and comp 10/10/98; am 1/13/00; comp 2/2/02; comp 12/9/02; am and comp 11/3/05; am and comp [] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7)

-§15-23-78 Temporary [uses.] use permit.

-- (a) Temporary structures, such as tents and booths, may be permitted in any zone for periods not exceeding fourteen days $[\tau]$ within a ninety-day period, provided that for good reasons, the executive director may grant extensions for an additional fourteen days. - (b) Initiation.
-An applicant may apply for an temporary use permit by filing an application with the executive director.
+- §15-23-78 Temporary [uses.] use permit. (a) Temporary structures, such as tents and booths, may be permitted in any zone for periods not exceeding fourteen days $[\tau]$ within a ninety-day period; provided that for good reasons, the executive director may grant extensions for an additional fourteen days. - (b) Initiation.
+An applicant may apply for a temporary use permit by filing an application with the executive director.